 As a result of his background in banking, Mr. Eckman has in-depth experience and knowledge of financial services companies.
 He represents many financial institutions and lenders in a broad array of areas, including commercial lending, consumer finance, mortgage banking, insurance, trust matters, outsourcing and operational issues.
 He also represents a number of institutional trustees in Delaware business trust transactions.

 Mr. Eckman also has an active practice representing non-depository institutions and specialty finance companies, and service providers in compliance matters, payment system issues, strategic transactions, government investigation and enforcement actions.
-He is an active speaker on new Consumer Financial Protection Bureau and its implications for the industry.
+He is an active speaker and writer on the activities of the Consumer Financial Protection Bureau and other regulators, and their implications for the industry.

 Active in politics early in his career, he was campaign manager for Pete duPont’s 1976 successful gubernatorial campaign and was legislative counsel in the Washington office of Congressman Thomas B. Evans, Jr. (R Delaware) from 1977-1979.
 He also was one of the drafters of Delaware’s landmark Financial Center Development Act that attracted over 25 financial institutions to Delaware, many of whom he represents.
 He was chairman of the Commercial Law Section of the Delaware Bar Association from 1989-1991 and of its Banking Law Committee from 1984-1992.